 You can easily import your existing DSA campaigns from Google Ads or set up new ones in just a few steps, similar to the Google Ads experience.

 Just keep in mind that Bing won’t scan your existing keywords inside the account, so you’d better add negatives in the DSA campaign for each and every keyword you are bidding on in your regular search campaigns.

 At the moment, Bing DSAs are only available for advertisers in the US, UK, France, and Germany.

 CLOSING THOUGHTS - Should You Try Dynamic Search Ads?

 You might still be asking yourself if there is any reason to create Dynamic Search Ads if you already have carefully-written handcrafted ads that are performing well.
 In our opinion, yes!
 Dynamic Search Ads are a great way to supercharge your PPC campaigns.
 They can be really effective and drive an impressive incremental volume when they’re set up correctly.
 And that’s the main takeaway.
 So use them responsibly!
 They don’t compete with your Search, RLSA or Shopping campaigns; rather they complement them.

 And that’s a wrap on Dynamic Search Ads!
 Now, go ahead, give it a try, see if they are a good fit for your business and let us know how it goes in the comments section below.

 If you’ve tested them in the past, you’d better test them again.
 Both Google and Bing have made updates to become more efficient.

-You can also apply for a free account audit and we’ll help you with an action plan to immediately improve your PPC account for a better ROAS.
+You can also request a PPC proposal and we’ll help you with an action plan to immediately improve your PPC account for a better ROAS.

 To keep up with other PPC expert tips, don’t forget to subscribe to our newsletter.